Download This Bill in Microsoft Word format

 (3) the Office of Substance Use Services.

 Section 44-12-60.
-The component offices shall carry out their duties, functions, and powers as provided in their respective enabling statutes and as otherwise provided by laws subject to the management decisions, policy development, and standards established of and by the director as provided in this chapter.
+The component offices shall carry out their duties, functions, and powers as provided in their respective enabling statutes and as otherwise provided by laws subject to the management decisions, policy development, and standards established of and by the department director as provided in this chapter.

 SECTION 2.
 Section 1-30-10(A) of the S.C.
 Code is amended to read: